How to Buy Someone Out of a House (Plus a Divorce Buyout Calculator)

 Sell the home and split the proceeds

 If neither you nor your ex-spouse has an attachment to the property or the capital to buy each other out, it's often best to sell.
+Before selling, it's important to get the property valued to accurately calculate the equity and ensure a fair split of the proceeds.
 That way, you can divide the net equity and enjoy a cleaner split.

 Even if you don't want to sell, if you can't agree on splitting up the house, the court may order you to sell it as a factor in your divorce proceedings.
 This is especially common in a community property state, where it's the law to split everything 50/50.

-Steps to take with your home after a divorce
+Steps to take with your home when getting divorced

 Determine the best way to sell